-The table on the next page identifies the investment types that are authorized for the District by the California Government Code (or the District's investment policy, where more restrictive).
+The table below identifies the investment types that are authorized for the District by the California Government Code (or the District's investment policy, where more restrictive).
 The table also identifies certain provisions of the California Government Code (or the District's investment policy, where more restrictive) that address interest rate risk and credit risk.